GenericMappingTools/gmt/doc_modern/rst/source/GMT_Docs.rst

 toolboxes and the preliminary design of the Python package.
 We were noticing that the resulting scripts looked too much like the GMT shell command-line versions, setting users up for a continuation of the same rookie errors.
-The solution to this conundrum was to introduce different run modes:
+The solution to this conundrum was to introduce different *run* modes:
 Starting with GMT 6 we introduce a new operating *mode* for GMT named *modern*.
 In contrast to the *classic* (and only) mode available in earlier versions 1-5, the *modern* mode was designed to eliminate some of the hardest aspects of learning and using GMT.
 Depending on how GMT is started it will either be running in *classic* or *modern* mode.
 Classic mode is the GMT scripting in use for decades and it will remain the default mode for command-line work.
-The *modern* mode invokes simpler rules that eliminate the possibility of the listed rookie errors and simplify scripting considerably across all interfaces.
+The *modern* mode invokes simpler rules that eliminate the possibility of the listed rookie errors and simplifies scripting considerably across all interfaces.
 It also imposes a structure and hence not every single classic script can be represented in modern mode.
 Consequently, modern mode is less flexible but much easier to use, and we expect it will serve the needs of almost all GMT users.
 We strongly encourage new users to use the